parsabsh/linux-notes/README.md

 rmdir [OPTIONS]...
 [DIRECTORY]...
 ```

 This command removes `DIRECTORY(ies)` if they're empty.
-We have the `-p` option just like the one we had in `mkdir` command.
+We have the `-p` option just like the one we had in the `mkdir` command.

-To remove a non-empty directory, we should use `rm` command which we will learn about later.
+To remove a non-empty directory, we should use the `rm` command which we will learn about later.

 ## touch